J. Allen Hynek: UFO origin hypotheses

 Regarding hypotheses of extraterrestrial intelligence (ETI) and extradimensional intelligence (EDI), Hynek continued, "There is sufficient evidence to defend both".
 As evidence for the ETI hypothesis, he mentioned the cases involving radar as good evidence of something solid, as well as the cases of physical evidence.
 Then he turned to defending the EDI hypothesis: in addition to the observations of materialization and dematerialization, he cited the "poltergeist" phenomenon experienced by some people after a close encounter; the photographs of UFOs, sometimes in only one frame, and not seen by witnesses; the changing of form in front of witnesses; the puzzling question of telepathic communication; that in close encounters of the third kind, the creatures seem to be at home in Earth's gravity and atmosphere; the sudden stillness in the presence of the craft; levitation of cars or people; and the development by some of psychic abilities after an encounter.
 "Do we have two aspects of one phenomenon or two different sets of phenomena?"
 Hynek asked.

-Finally, he introduced a third hypothesis.
-"I hold it entirely possible", he said, "that a technology exists, which encompasses both the physical and the psychic, the material and the mental.
+Hynek introduced a third hypothesis.
+He said: "I hold it entirely possible that a technology exists, which encompasses both the physical and the psychic, the material and the mental.
 There are stars that are millions of years older than the sun.
 There may be a civilization that is millions of years more advanced than man's.
 We have gone from Kitty Hawk to the moon in some seventy years, but it's possible that a million-year-old civilization may know something that we don't ...
 I hypothesize an 'M&M' technology encompassing the mental and material realms.
 The psychic realms, so mysterious to us today, may be an ordinary part of an advanced technology."

-In Jacques Vallee's Foreword to his 1992 collection of journal entries from 1957-1969, he writes that Hynek, looking far less than millions of years into the future, "liked to remind us that beyond today's science there would be a twenty-first century science that would have to take into account phenomena that seemed paranormal to us simply because of our parochial mental attitudes and the limitations of what he aptly called our cultural provincialism."
+In Vallee's foreword to his 1992 collection of journal entries from 1957 to 1969, he writes that Hynek, looking far less than millions of years into the future, "liked to remind us that beyond today's science there would be a twenty-first century science that would have to take into account phenomena that seemed paranormal to us simply because of our parochial mental attitudes and the limitations of what he aptly called our cultural provincialism."